IBM/CodeEngine/thumbnail/README.md

 In the end, what this really means is that our web application might eventually go away or it could be just one of many ways in which our datastore is populated.
-So it's role switches from "the processor" to just a web front-end application.
+So its role switches from "the processor" to just a web front-end application.

 The other change in processing logic we're going to make is to move the